stevedavis7/swift-style-guide/README.markdown

 This style guide outlines the coding conventions for Catapult Sports Vision, based on raywenderlich.com.

+## Introduction

-This style guide is different from others you may see, because the focus is centered on readability for print and the web.
-We created this style guide to keep the code in our books, tutorials, and starter kits nice and consistent — even though we have many different authors working on the books.
+The reason we made this style guide was so that we could keep the code nice and consistent - even though we have many different developers working on the project.

-Our overarching goals are clarity, consistency and brevity, in that order.
+## Credits

+Created by Steve Davis with minor changes to the raywenderlich.com style guide

 ## Table of Contents